progressivetech/longshore/README.md

 Also note: previous versions of docker had the dm.datadev and dm.metadatadev options.
 New versions have replaced those options with dm.thinpooldev.

+You must install the package thin-provisioning-tools:

+    apt-get install thin-provisioning-tools

-First, create a logical volume for docker data and for docker meta data.
+Next, create a logical volume for docker data and for docker meta data.

     lvcreate --wipesignatures y --size 50GB -n docker vg_turkey0 lvcreate --wipesignatures y --size 2GB -n dockermeta vg_turkey0